 Gail Hunt is President and CEO of the National Alliance for Caregiving, a non-profit coalition dedicated to conducting research and developing national programs for family caregivers and the professionals who serve them.
 Prior to heading NAC, Ms. Hunt was President of her own aging services consulting firm for 14 years.
 She conducted corporate eldercare research for the National Institute on Aging and the Social Security Administration, developed training for caregivers with AARP and the American Occupational Therapy Association, and designed a corporate eldercare program for EAPs with the Employee Assistance Professional Association.
 Prior to having her own firm, she was Senior Manager in charge of human services for the Washington, DC, office of KPMG Peat Marwick.
 Ms. Hunt attended Vassar College and graduated from Columbia University in New York.
 She served on the Policy Committee for the 2005 White House Conference on Aging, as well as on the Advisory Panel on Medicare Education.
 She is chair of the National Center on Senior Transportation.
 Ms. Hunt is also on the Board of Commissioners for the Center for Aging Service Technology and on the Board for Long-Term Care Quality Assurance.
 Additionally, Ms. Hunt is on the Governing Board of the Patient-Centered Outcomes Research Institute (PCORI).

-Russell Mark, Director of Programs, Operations & Development
+Paul DelPonte, Director of Programs, Operations and Development

-Emily Lubin is the Alliance’s new Program Assistant.
-As the Program Assistant, Emily maintains relationships with our members, compiles presentations, and coordinates meetings, along with supporting our various research projects.
+Emily Lubin is the Alliance’s Programs and Operations Associate.
+Emily maintains relationships with our members, compiles presentations, and coordinates meetings, along with supporting our various research projects.